Le Petit Journal (newspaper): Later years and decline

 By 1900, the paper's growth was slowing considerably.
 Many of its readers had gone over to Le Petit Parisien because that paper had avoided taking sides in the Dreyfus Affair, whereas Ernest Judet, the Journal's editor, was staunchly Anti-Dreyfus.
 Soon after, Le Petit Parisien became France's best-selling newspaper.
 By 1914, the Journal's printing run had decreased to 850,000.
 By 1919, it had fallen to 400,000.

 In 1936, the Journal became the official organ of the French Social Party, with the motto, "Travail, Famille, Patrie", which was borrowed from the "Croix-de-Feu" league and later became the motto of the Vichy régime.
 Despite receiving support from many notable figures, including the press magnate Raymond Patenôtre, its decline continued and, by 1937, the typical press run was only 150,000.

-In the Second World War, its headquarters was moved to Clermont-Ferrand in 1940.
+In World War II, its headquarters was moved to Clermont-Ferrand in 1940.
 It received a monthly grant from the government, and François de La Rocque became chairman of its board of directors, but the paper could not be saved, and the final issue was published in August 1944.